mrguitar/origin/examples/dev-build-env/README.md

 ## Local setup

+1. Create an `answers.conf` file with these contents

+        [general]
+        provider = docker

-1. Start the atomic app to deploy OpenShift and Jenkins master.
+1. Run this command from the same directory as the answers.conf file.
+W'ere starting the atomic app to deploy OpenShift and Jenkins master.

         [sudo] atomic run aweiteka/dev-environment